rbaumgar/rhel-OracleJDK/README.md

     oc get pod

-The logile can be streamed with
+The logfile can be streamed with

     oc log -f rhel7-oraclejdk-1-build